Bluerov2/MASTER/README.md

 ![Heriot Watt](https://github.com/Bluerov2/MASTER/blob/master/images/hh.jpg)

-The aim of this project is to provide a start of a 3D SLAM for underwater ROV. this project uses UUV simulation to fufill this objectif.
-The model is simulated using Deskitek Saga but you can use your own as well. we modified the sonar to be se same as the [Micron Sonar](https://www.tritech.co.uk/product/small-rov-mechanical-sector-scanning-sonar-tritech-micron) from Tritech.
+The aim of this project is to provide a start of a 3D SLAM for underwater ROV.
+This project uses UUV simulation to fufill this objectif.
+The model is simulated using Deskitek Saga but you can use your own model as well.
+We modified the sonar to be se same as the [Micron Sonar](https://www.tritech.co.uk/product/small-rov-mechanical-sector-scanning-sonar-tritech-micron) from Tritech.

 ![sonar](https://github.com/Bluerov2/MASTER/blob/master/images/Screenshot%20from%202020-03-02%2015-56-21.png)